tendermint/tendermint/docs/DOCS_README.md

 ## How It Works

-There is a CircleCI job listening for changes in the `/docs` directory, on both the `master` and `develop` branches.
+There is a CircleCI job listening for changes in the `/docs` directory, on both the `master` branch.
 Any updates to files in this directory on those branches will automatically trigger a website deployment.
 Under the hood, the private website repository has a `make build-docs` target consumed by a CircleCI job in that repo.